 After some testing with scrap foam I tried with a kerf value of 0 and this fixed the issue.
 It seems the inverse of what you would expect.

 The jet intake ducts were the next challenge.
 To make these I created two templates using the DXF file you can export from DevFus Foam as a starting point.
 After that I used DraftSight to trace around the intakes of the reference image and copied these on the DXF file.
 Almost there!

 Initially I printed these out and pasted to some thin plywood and started cutting out by hand, which didn’t look great.
 Why don’t I use my CNC router, that’s what it’s for making parts like this, doh.
 So I imported the DXF into Fusion 360 and created the g-code.
 The templates came out well and these were stuck to the former in front of the EDF.

 Using a bow with a ni-chrome wire passing about 3 Amps was enough to allow me to follow the template manually and get the results below.
 Quite pleased how they came out.

 The wings can be made with free software such as JediCut and David the Swarfer G-code generator.
 I have article and a video on these

-The companion program to DevFus Foam 2 is DevWing Foam http://www.devcad.com/eng/devwingfoam.asp This is paid software but I haven’t upgraded to this yet, the pervious version was Profili 2 Pro which I’ve used many time to make foam wings.
+The companion program to DevFus Foam 2 is DevWing Foam http://www.devcad.com/eng/devwingfoam.asp This is paid software but I haven’t upgraded to this yet, the previous version was Profili 2 Pro which I’ve used it many time to make foam wings.
 So I will probably use this.